JohnQii/CarND-Path-Planning-Project/README.md

 2. Speed planning is very important in the motion planning, and I didn't achieve it.
 3. The envirment don't has static obstacles, such as conical buckets.
 4. The obstacle in the program is only a point, and not a rectangle.
+5. THe decider is very simple, only can deal with simple scene.

 ## Basic Build Instructions